Select Page

 Academic and engaging experiences are abundant in Vermont

 If you’re looking for a place filled with educational and entertaining activities for a student field trip, then Vermont is the spot.
 This Northeast gem is brimming with history and culture, as well as modern advances in science and technology.
+Spark curiosity in students traveling to Vermont with field trips that encompass the soul of the state.
+Uncover Vermont’s secrets of maple syrup production, maritime history and vibrant arts culture at these diverse facilities.
 The Green Mountain State offers everything you could possibly want for a student trip, including some truly memorable experiences that only Vermont can provide.

 • Calvin Coolidge State Historic Site